JHU-PL-Lab/www-fpse/lecture/coroutines.md

 ```
 * This runs the `'a Lwt.t` computation supplied until all promises are resolved, and returns the final value if any.
 * Any main executable using `Lwt` usually calls this at the top, and when all promises are resolved the app can usually terminate.
+  - Apps such as servers will never terminate, they listen for requests until killed.
 * Note its type: `'a t -> 'a` which is what `run` should be in monad-land: get us out of the monad somehow
   - A common error is to try to call `Lwt_main.run` on your own to get out of monad-land but that won't work, it will destroy all the previous promises.
   - Moral: once in monad-land, always in monad-land when using `Lwt` in an executable.
 Or at least til all I/O done.